Docking and castrating

 prevents fecal matter from accumulating on the tail and hindquarters of the animal.
 Research has shown that tail docking reduces the risk of fly strike (wool maggots), while having no ill effects on lamb mortality or production.

 Docking facilitates shearing and crutching.
 It makes it easier to observe the ewe's vulva and udder and detect potential birthing and milking problems.

-Some markets (lamb buyers) discriminate against tailed lambs, since having a tail lowers the dressing percent (yield) of the lamb and removal of the tail during processing requires extra labor.
+Some markets (lamb buyers) discriminate against tailed lambs, since having a tail lowers the dressing percent (yield) of the lamb.
 On the other hand, ethnic buyers of lambs often prefer undocked lambs.
 For the Muslim Festival of